-Choosing a topic can be difficult, but your self-inventory of things you already know should get you started.
-By doing a little exploring, you can often help yourself come up with several possible topics.
+up with several possible topics.
 The topic itself will not exclusively make a "good" or "bad" speech.
 How you develop that topic and discuss its points and issues, however, will make a significant impact.
 Before moving on to the next step in this chapter, make sure you have a topic in which you are relatively confident.
 If you have trouble selecting a topic, take your self-inventory to your instructor or librarian.
 They may be able to help guide you to a topic that works for you.

 Here are some examples to get you started.
 Let's say your self-inventory response from the first of the Note 10.1 "Introductory Exercises" for this chapter to the question, "What do you play or do for fun?" is to play sports, and it also happens to be one way you are earning your way through school on a scholarship.
-You could consider a topic like the history of your sport for an informative speech, or how to tell the difference between three classic types of pitches in baseball, involving an audience member in a demonstrative speech.
+You could consider a topic like the history of your sport for an informative speech, or how to tell the difference between three classic types of pitches in baseball, and which you can involve an audience member for a demonstrative speech.
 You could also consider stereotypes of athletes in college and some of the common misperceptions and persuade the audience that athletes often handle the issues of time management well, can get good grades (provide statistics as evidence and ask a coach for examples), and are actively developing both their minds and their bodies through participation in sports.
 You might even take on a topic of why basketball is more interesting than football, or vice versa.
 You might decide instead to entertain the audience, and tell stories associated with game travel, buses breaking down, or road trips gone bad.
-Finally, you might put together a ceremonial speech, recognizing and honouring a fellow student's excellence both in academics and in athletics.
+Finally, you might put together a ceremonial speech honoring an Academic All-American player, recognizing his or her excellence both in academics and in athletics.

 If you are not a student athlete, but a college student, you may have answered that same question by indicating you are taking classes for a degree as well as for fun.
 You could put together an informative speech on the steps involved in applying for financial aid, or produce a demonstrative speech on how to gather the information required and complete the application process.
 You might persuade the audience to apply for financial aid, even if they think they might not be eligible, and cover the options within the program.
-You might entertain the audience with funny stories about the challenges of registering for classes, completing financial aid, and completing the classes you need to graduate (and there is always just one more class, right?)
+You might entertain the audience with funny stories about the challenges of registering for classes, completing financial aid, and completing the classes you need to graduate.
+(There is always just one more class, right?)
 You might also draft a ceremonial speech as if you were presenting the commencement speech at your graduation.